Islam in Haiti: History

 The history of Islam on the island of Hispaniola (which Haiti shares with the Dominican Republic) began with slavery in Haïti.
-Although many were forced to abandon Islam over time, their Islamic heritage has persisted in the culture of native Haitians.
 Additionally, a revisionist history of Dutty Boukman, whose death is largely considered the start of the Haitian Revolution, suggests that he was Muslim.
-In the early portion of the 20th century, a wave of Christian Arab immigrants came to the Americas, in which a surprisingly noticeable amount settled in Haiti (and other countries as well).
+In the early portion of the 20th century, a wave of Christian Arab immigrants came to the Americas, in which a surprisingly noticeable amount settled in Haiti (and other countries as well, including Lebanon and Syria).